ElMartini/AtiperaTask/README.md

 ```
 java -jar Atipera-0.0.1-SNAPSHOT.jar
 ```
-where u use jar name that are correct with this created.
+where you use jar name that are correct with this created.
 Remeber, you have to be in /target directory

 ## Authors